 Use this mobility sequence to improve form, strength and performance.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-The health and mobility of your thoracic spine is integral to spinal and shoulder function, and ignoring this area could negatively affect performance, strength and posture, and could even add pressure to your lower back, resulting in pain and discomfort.
+The health and mobility of your thoracic spine is integral to spinal and shoulder function, and ignoring this area could negatively affect performance, strength and posture, and could even add pressure to your midback, resulting in pain and discomfort.